Vision Statement

 OUr management team

-Mākaha Community Center (MCC) is a non-profit Christian based organization that was founded by the Former Executive Director, Pastor Jeffrey Yamashita, on December 04, 2008.
-Mākaha CC was formed to bring educational, feeding, and occupational programs that provide equal opportunities for underprivileged students and communities.
-Food and clothing distributions were held on a weekly basis on site.
-Overtime, construction of a building began on the property and all Mākaha CC's services ceased.
-Pastor Abigail Eli (Abbi) continued the work of Mākaha CC's vision in the summer of 2016 and resurrected the non-profit status beginning, September 18th, 2020.
-Below has the story that brought Mākaha Community Center back to life again..
+Mākaha Community Center (MCC) stands as a non-profit organization with Christian values, established by the former Executive Director, Pastor Jeffrey Yamashita, on December 4, 2008.
+MCC was created to introduce educational, feeding, and occupational programs that offer equal opportunities to underprivileged students and communities.
+Initially, food and clothing distributions took place weekly on-site, but with time, construction efforts began on the property, leading to the suspension of MCC's services.
+The torch of MCC's vision was reignited in the summer of 2016 by the new Executive Director, Pastor Abigail Eli (Abbi), who officially reinstated the non-profit status on September 18, 2020.
+The following narrative details the inspiring story that breathed life back into Mākaha Community Center.